 Bottom Line on Shiitake Mushroom Recipes

-Shiitake mushrooms are a versatile, healthy ingredient that you can easily incorporate into your kitchen.
+Shiitake mushrooms are a versatile, healthy ingredient that you can easily incorporate into your meals.
 These five recipes should serve as inspiration to get you started, but the possibilities are literally endless.

 Have you tried any of our shiitake mushroom recipes?
 Let us know how they turned out in the comments.